 Design the linguistic approach

 Based on the content and context, I define terminology, tone, and plain language criteria.
-When needed, I flag opportunities to improve clarity in the original English before translation.
+When relevant, I flag issues in the original English that could affect understanding before translation begins.

 3